 - 1 1/2 cups all-purpose flour

-- Preheat oven to 350 degrees F. Grease a 9 x 13 in. pan with cooking spray.
+Preheat oven to 350 degrees F. Lightly grease a 9 x 13 in. pan with cooking spray.

-- Gently stir in the salt, baking soda, baking powder, flour, rolled oats, and 1 cup chocolate chips, just until combined.
+In a separate bowl combine the dry ingredients: salt, baking soda, baking powder, flour, rolled oats, and 1 cup chocolate chips.

 Adapted from All Recipes

 I originally shared this recipe in February 2016.
 Updated April 2018.

 RATE and COMMENT below!
 I would love to hear your experience.